libts/tslib/CONTRIBUTING.md

 ### project organisation for new maintainers

+Quick note: always build everything we have.
+In case we remove modules from being built by default, you should always build them.
+To achieve this on Linux, this is right now

+    ./configure --enable-cy8mrln-palmpre --enable-dmc_dus3000

+Ok.
 The tslib project currently consists of
 * the [kergoth/tslib](https://github.com/kergoth/tslib) github repository.
 This
 is the main upstream repository users download from.
 The maintainer of course must have access to it, at least for committing and